Shakyamuni177te/Deer/README.md

 <p>a text-based game about being a deer /\ coded in Small BASIC</p></br>
 <p><i>"the feeling of the wilderness is ever present"</i> - probably not Damon Alburn

-Currently at 12 user-available dialogues
+Currently at 12 user-available dialogues - go left!

 ## Installation